soumyadip-cy/soumyadip-cy/README.md

 LinkedIn: https://www.linkedin.com/in/soumyadip-choudhury-674454201/

 ## About Me 😊
-Software Developer who started as a Quality Analyst specializing in automating performance testing in my previous company.
+Software Developer who started as a Quality Analyst / Software Development Engineer in Test (SDET) specializing in automating performance testing in my previous company.
 My passion for software development has led me to build proficiency in technologies such as React.js for dynamic frontends and Spring Boot